Incorporating sustainability and ESG practises into banking

 “The numbers back up the view that the capital markets are in the midst of a sea change…According to a 2018 global survey by FTSE Russell, more than half of global asset owners are currently implementing or evaluating ESG considerations in their investment strategy.”

-In these challenging times, an even brighter light has been cast on climate and societal issues.
+In these challenging times, an even brighter light has been cast on climate and social issues.
 Against this background, and with Europe still leading the way, there is a shift is happening towards ESG funds.
-Since mid-February 2020, ESG funds have outperformed previous benchmarks, which reveals that ESG investing, now and in the future, will become a priority for clients interested in positive environmental and societal outcomes.
+Since mid-February 2020, ESG funds have outperformed previous benchmarks, which reveals that ESG investing, now and in the future, will become a priority for clients interested in positive environmental and social outcomes.

 “The EU has also confirmed that green finance will be key in the post-pandemic recovery to stay on track with its sustainability goals.”